-The great evil of American slavery was not involuntary servitude, but rather the narrative of racial differences we created to legitimize slavery.
+The great evil of American slavery was not involuntary servitude but rather the narrative of racial differences we created to legitimize slavery.
 Because we never dealt with that evil, I don't think slavery ended in 1865, it just evolved.

-Through his work with the Equal Justice Initiative (EJI), a nonprofit organization dedicated to providing legal help to those who least can afford it, Stevenson has been able to help transform the landscape of the criminal justice system. guided by a belief in the power of being equal before the law.
+Through his work with the Equal Justice Initiative (EJI), a nonprofit organization dedicated to providing legal help to those who least can afford it, Stevenson has helped to transform the landscape of the criminal justice system, guided by a belief in the power of being equal before the law.
 "My work with the poor and incarcerated has persuaded me that the opposite of poverty is not wealth; the opposite of poverty is justice," says Stevenson.
 And justice is precisely what Stevenson has provided for his clients for decades, as he simultaneously addresses culture with "... work ... aimed at trying to confront the burdens that people of color in this country face, which are heavily organized around presumption of dangerousness and guilt."
 With his recent focus on preserving African American, U.S. Southern and American history, Stevenson is poised to extend that sense of justice from the present to our shared past.

 The following year, Stevenson was awarded a MacArthur fellowship, which he used to support EJI.
 Stevenson has been particularly effective at combating the draconian criminal penalties that had been imposed on children under the age of eighteen who are convicted of crimes.
 In the landmark 2005 decision, Roper v.
 Simmons, the Supreme Court agreed with the EJI and found that sentencing children under eighteen to death was unconstitutional.
 In 2012, in Miller v.
 Alabama, the Supreme Court, again, agreed with EJI and found it unconstitutional to give children mandatory life sentences without parole.
 With the 2016 Montgomery v.
 Louisiana case, the Supreme Court applied its Miller ruling retroactively to those in prison who had been sentenced as children to life without parole .
 Stevenson noted that "[w]e are all implicated when we allow other people to be mistreated.
-An absence of compassion can corrupt the decency of a community, a state, a nation….The closer we get to mass incarceration and extreme levels of punishment, the more I believe it's necessary to recognize that we all need mercy, we all need justice, and – perhaps – we all need some measure of unmerited grace."
+An absence of compassion can corrupt the decency of a community, a state, a nation. … The closer we get to mass incarceration and extreme levels of punishment, the more I believe it's necessary to recognize that we all need mercy, we all need justice, and – perhaps – we all need some measure of unmerited grace."
 That Stevenson was able to extend mercy and justice to children in the criminal justice system provided some of that necessary grace.

 Recognizing that injustice comes in many forms, Stevenson continues to fight for justice and truth, whether from our shared past or from the present day.